apreus/paris-project-exhibition/_exhibits/f.md

 **Credits**

-The notes included in the digital edition were written by Julia Briggs.
+The notes included in the digital edition were written by Julia Briggs.<br>
+The website was created using [Wax](https://minicomp.github.io/wax/), and the digital edition was created using [TEI Boilerplate](https://dcl.ils.indiana.edu/teibp/).<br>
+All the files used for the project and website are available on [Github](https://github.com/apreus).<br>